maxzz/rollup-plugin-replace-regex/README.md

 # rollup-plugin-replace-regex

-This is a modified copy of @rollup/plugin-replace with the ability to match regular expression strings.
+This is a modified copy of @rollup/plugin-replace with the ability to match regular expression strings and process conditional comment blocks.

 Cahnges and addtions